byme8/ZeroIoC/README.md

 # ZeroIoC is reflectionless IoC Container for .NET.

-The main goal of the ZeroIoC is to provide IoC for AOT platforms such as Xamarin and Native AOT.
+The main goal of the ZeroIoC is to provide IoC for AOT platforms such as Xamarin, Unity and Native AOT.
 It is powered by Roslyn Source Generator as result executed on build and doesn't require Reflection.Emit to function.